These functions check if the given glycans have the given motif(s).

 A logical vector indicating which motif nodes must match the glycan's in- and out-degree exactly.
 For

 have_motif(),count_motif(), andmatch_motif(), this must be a logical vector with length 1 or the number of motif nodes (length 1 is recycled).
 Forhave_motifs(),count_motifs(), andmatch_motifs(), this must be a list of logical vectors with length equal tomotifs; each element follows the same length rules.
-Whenmatch_degreeis provided,alignmentandalignmentsare silently ignored.- motifs
+Whenmatch_degreeis provided,alignmentandalignmentsare silently ignored.- mode

 One of: